McCallumDillon/Hackintosh-Z590-Vision-D/README.md

 ## Issues
 The Corsair Commander Pro RGB controller (that comes with the 680X Case) does NOT play nicely with BigSur.
 Something about the device ID triggers OSX into thinking you're running on a UPS (Uninterrupted power supply) with 0% battery.
 This does not affect performance, nothing is throttled, however you're greeted login with a warning message and you can NOT run OS updates this way without the added kext bundled in this EFI which disables this service from ever starting.

-I didn't have issues with sleep until I swapped over to the 6900 xt.
-Still need to investigate whats going on there.
-It isn't waking and will reboot in sleep sometimes.
+Sleep- I was having issues with sleep randomly waking/crashing so sleep has been switched to only wake by pressing power button.
+This isn't "native", but works perfectly.

 _________________________________